Is Beef Jerky Healthy?

 Beef jerky is made from lean beef meat that has been cut into strips and dried to create a shelf-stable form of meat.
-The word jerky is actually derived from the word “charqui” (ch’arki), which describes dried meat strips, jerky may be produced using a combination of curing, smoking and drying procedures.
+The word jerky is actually derived from the word “charqui” (ch’arki), which describes dried meat strips, jerky may be produced using a combination of curing, smoking, and drying procedures.
 (1) Traditionally, jerky was made from the sun, wind, and smokes of fire as a method to preserve meat without refrigeration.
-Today, most jerky products are made from a combination of curing, smoking, and drying procedures, and are often flavoured with a mixture of seasonings.
+Today, most jerky products are made from a combination of curing, smoking, and drying procedures, and are often flavored with a mixture of seasonings.

 Beef Jerky Nutrition and Benefits

 Beef jerky is predominantly a source of protein with a moderate amount of fat and very little carbohydrate, sugar, and fiber.
 On average, one ounce (28 grams) of beef jerky contains (2):

 - Protein: 9.4 grams

 - Sugar: 2.6 grams

 In addition to being a high-protein and low-carb food, beef jerky is also rich in many vitamins and minerals.
 Per one-ounce (28 grams) serving, beef jerky contains (2):